Russia in the Eurovision Song Contest 2012

-Russia was represented at the Eurovision Song Contest 2012 in Baku, Azerbaijan.
-The Russian entry was selected through a national final, organised by the Russian broadcaster RTR.
-Buranovskiye Babushki represented Russia with the song "Party for Everybody", which qualified from the first semi-final and went on to place 2nd in the final, scoring 259 points.
+Russia was represented at the Eurovision Song Contest 2012 with the song "Party for Everybody", written by Viktor Drobysh, Timofei Leontiev, Olga Tuktaryova, and Mary Susan Applegate, and performed by Buranovskiye Babushki.
+The Russian entry was selected through a national final, Evrovidenie 2012 (Евровидение 2012), organised by the Russian broadcaster RTR.
+Russia qualified from the first semi-final and went on to place 2nd in the final, scoring 259 points.

 Before Eurovision

 Evrovidenie 2012

 Evrovidenie 2012 was the seventh edition of Evrovidenie, the music competition that selects Russia's entry for the Eurovision Song Contest.
 The show took place on 7 March 2012 at the Akademicheskiy Concert Hall in Moscow and hosted by Olga Shelest and Mikhail Zelenskiy.
 Twenty-five artists and songs participated and the winner was selected through a jury and a public televote.
 The show was broadcast on Russia-1, RTR-Planeta as well as online via the broadcaster's website vesti.ru and the official Eurovision Song Contest website eurovision.tv.